UARKData/2021-06-23-uark-online/index.md

 {% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to members of the University of Arkansas family and friend.
+    This workshop is open to members of participating DART institions.
 </p>